RepDefHosting/Al-Acquaviva/src/pages/index.md

 subheader: Client's Subtitle
 pageSlug: /
 featuredImage:
-  src: /img/businesshero2.png
+  src: /img/lawyerhero1.png
   alt: Hero Image for home page
   caption: null
 header: Client Name
-metaDescription: First paragraph of Clients Bio.
-That would meet the character count range, and have the clients name in the Meta Data
+metaDescription: A former New Jersey Lawyer of the Year for Passaic County, Al Acquaviva has an extensive background in residential and commercial real estate law.
 published: true
 profileButton:
   link: /profile